Rights group says workers still abused at Abu Dhabi Louvre project

-ABU DHABI (Reuters) - Human Rights Watch on Tuesday accused an Abu Dhabi company building local branches of the Louvre and Guggenheim museums of mistreating its migrant workers, despite some improvements five years after the group first raised concerns.
+ABU DHABI, Feb 10 (Reuters) - Human Rights Watch on Tuesday accused an Abu Dhabi company building local branches of the Louvre and Guggenheim museums of mistreating its migrant workers, despite some improvements five years after the group first raised concerns.

 The state-owned company denied all the allegations.